 - Find a PE Consultant

 - Medical Records

 - Other Resources

 - Contact Us

 Clinical Postdoctoral Position

-Eligibility: Applicants must have completed an APA accredited doctoral program in Clinical or Counseling Psychology (Ph.D./Psy.D.) as well as an APA accredited internship.
+Eligibility: Applicants must have completed an APA accredited doctoral program in Clinical Psychology (Ph.D./Psy.D.) as well as an APA accredited internship.
 The successful applicant will have clinical experience and training in the delivery of empirically supported treatments and assessment of anxiety disorders, OCD and/or PTSD.
 Additionally, it is expected that candidates will have demonstrated excellent qualifications in education, clinical care, and have a familiarity with clinical research.
 The University of Pennsylvania is an equal opportunity, affirmative action employer, thus women and minority candidates are strongly encouraged to apply.
 The University of Pennsylvania offers a competitive stipend and benefits package for postdoctoral fellows (https://www.med.upenn.edu/postdoc/).